-Cannock Chase District Council has identified the environment as a priority area; thus, they have committed a considerable budget to tackle a range of environmental crimes.
+Cannock Chase District Council has committed a considerable budget to invest in measures designed to tackle a range of environmental crimes.

 The district has two major centres, at Rugeley and Cannock, with additional small villages and hamlets lying within the outstanding natural beauty that is Cannock Chase.